Case Study: Context Interactions & Physics Faculty's Professional Development: Sphinx Discussion

 \subsubsection{Interview 3}

-During interview 3, Sphinx focuses his attention back to particular facets of his teaching as he is being evaluated for promotion (personal development).
+During interview 3, Sphinx focuses his attention back to particular aspects of his teaching as he is being evaluated for promotion, while continuing to be nurtured by his supportive context members.

-It seems that programmatic factors such as the New Faculty Workshop for Physics and Astronomy and his graduate school experience continue to easily integrate into Sphinx's discussion of all facets of his teaching.
-As previously mentioned, his graduate school teaching experience made him realize the importance of student engagement for learning.
-As he moved forward in his journey in graduate school, Sphinx also had the opportunity to attend some teaching workshops that highlighted the value of student engagement.
-Then, recently in his development trajectory, attending the New Faculty Workshop for Physics and Astronomy brought back this idea to the forefront of his teaching and developed it even further.
-In fact, Sphinx acknowledges the pivotal role of his interactions with the wider physics community at the workshop played in his conception, assessment, and discussion of his physics teaching: \begin{quote} \textit{``I would say it [the New Faculty Workshop for Physics and Astronomy] definitely influenced how I teach.
+Within his professional domain, Sphinx continues to find new ways of teaching, while he enlarges collaborative ways working, the consistent feature of his social domain.
+It seems that outside programs such as NFW and his graduate school experience continue to easily integrate into Sphinx's discussion of all facets of his teaching.
+As previously mentioned, a teaching workshop during graduate school exposed him to the importance of student engagement for learning.
+Then, recently, attending NFW brought back this idea to the forefront of his teaching and developed it even further.
+In fact, Sphinx acknowledges the pivotal role his interactions with the wider physics community at the workshop played in his conception, assessment, and discussion of his physics teaching: \begin{quote} \textit{``I would say it [the New Faculty Workshop for Physics and Astronomy] definitely influenced how I teach.
 So when I was in graduate school, I had taken some kind of teaching workshop or something for graduate students and so there they had already kind of sort of impressed upon me maybe the importance of getting the students to be more active.
 But I think that was definitely brought home at the New Faculty Workshop for Physics and Astronomy.''} \end{quote}

-Additionally, Sphinx's department as a whole is trying to improve their teaching practices, which means Sphinx finds himself in a department where constantly finding ways to develop one's teaching is encouraged and valued.
-He continues to support one of his colleagues who is in the process rewriting some of the introductory labs to make them more inquiry based.
-He is increasingly appreciating that his small department offers the opportunity to develop new and better teaching practices.
+Additionally, Sphinx's department as a whole is trying to improve their teaching practices, which means Sphinx finds himself in a department that encourages and values constantly finding ways to develop one's teaching, which creates alignment between the department and Sphinx in terms of professional domain growth.
+He continues to support one of his colleagues who is in the process of rewriting some of the introductory labs to make them more inquiry based.
+He is increasingly appreciating that his small department easily offers the opportunity to develop and implement new and better teaching practices.